keslerm/reloader-tracker/README.md

 TODO
 ==============
-* Load notes and shooting notes (Ability to upload targets to a specific batch)
+* Load notes and shooting notes (Ability to upload targets to a specific recipe)
 * Chronograph data (FPS)
-	* Allow recording multiple entires into a batch to report standard deviation, average fps, ect
+	* Allow recording multiple entires into a recipe to report standard deviation, average fps, ect

 * Group size
-* Batch cartridge type (For sorting)
+* Recipe cartridge type (For sorting)
 * Remove the "Current Amount/Count" for batches, really not useful
 * Specific component data:
 	* Bullet diameter/type